 IT Infrastructure manages all on-premise enterprise data center and communications facilities, including all enterprise data networking, voice communications, and related supporting technologies.

 Whether for research, procurement of goods and services, or any number of other mission-critical and time-sensitive transactions, the Stanford community relies on the foundation and backbone that UIT provides with its communications and IT facilities.
 Our primary objective is to provide a reliable infrastructure that is built with state-of-the-art technologies to meet the current and anticipate future demands of the university mission.

 Communication Services is responsible for the Stanford network (SUNet), as well as Stanford’s voice application services infrastructure and the related engineering and support units.
 We provide consistent and seamless services to thousands of users who study and work at Stanford’s main campus and over one hundred sites across the Bay Area, greater California, and scattered locations throughout the United States and foreign countries.
 Our services are architected to ensure reliability, scalability, and cost effectiveness.

 The Communication Services unit is composed of SUNet Backbone and Network Security, LAN Engineering, Voice Application Services, Automation and Service Reliability, and Resource Management.

-The IT Facilities unit is composed of two teams: Hosting Services, Technical Facilities (TFAC), Facilities Operations (FO), and IT Resilience.
+The IT Facilities unit is composed of four teams: Hosting Services, Technical Facilities (TFAC), Facilities Operations (FO), and IT Resilience.

 Responsible for capacity management, rack-level space planning, fulfillment, provisioning, and billing of data center and cloud infrastructure services (IaaS).
 Lead client engagement, including demand management and project management, for complex data center installations.
 Capital asset tracking and lifecycle management for assets in UIT-managed spaces, UIT and Business Affairs.

 Technical Facilities (TFAC)